VAibhav1031/Backend-Vault/Flask_Blog/README.md

 2. Start the Cloudflare Tunnel
 3. Your website will be accessible through your domain/ you can buy some cheap  good domain service(check renewal also)

-Note: The website availability depends on keeping both the tunnel and server running.
+Note: The website availability depends on keeping both the tunnel and server running (can use systemd, or tmux  for linux user).